FRANÇAIS

 Recyclable polyester textile waste-based composites for building applications in a circular economy framework

-Ferreira Junior, José Carlos, Triki, Ennouri, Doutres, Olivier, Demarquette, Nicole R. et Hof, Lucas A..
+Ferreira Junior, José Carlos, Triki, Ennouri, Doutres, Olivier, Demarquette, Nicole R. and Hof, Lucas A..
 2025. « Recyclable polyester textile waste-based composites for building applications in a circular economy framework ».
 Journal of Cleaner Production, vol. 515.

 [thumbnail of Doutres-O-2025-31068.pdf]